alexkinsella/academic-kickstart/content/post/2023-05-03-A-Long-Cloud.md

 Then, the plot thickened: a friend sent me a picture of a long, narrow cloud.
 But she had spotted this cloud in Falmouth, 20 miles to the southwest.
 Could it be?… Lo and behold, satellite imagery confirmed that we were seeing the same cloud: this cumulus cloud was 20 miles long!
 I realized that I was seeing one end of a liquid snake that stretched far beyond my horizon, basking in the sun for as long as it could manage before dusk fell.
 This Long Cloud (now warranting capitalization) had provided a tiny element of unity between the lives of those of us who were looking at the sky this afternoon and wondering what this funny cloud was up to.

-{{< video src="/media/windy_2.mp4" controls="yes" caption="Satellite imagery of cloud cover over the Upper Cape and the canal from about 5:00 to 6:30 pm.
+{{< video src="/media/windy_2.mp4" controls="yes" >}}

+The above video shows satellite imagery of cloud cover over the Upper Cape and the canal from about 5:00 to 6:30 pm.
 The Long Cloud grows and decays over the course of the video, stretching from Falmouth in the southwest to Cape Cod Bay in the northeast at its peak serpentine glory around the 17:59 timestamp.
 The cloud from the above timelapse can also be seen in this satellite imagery: it is present at the beginning of this video by the eastern exit of the canal and propagates northeast over the bay as it rapidly dissipates.
 Visualization is from Windy using Eumetsat data.
-(The “jerkiness” is due to interpolation, where images taken at discrete times, probably about 10 minutes apart, are smoothed into a continuous video.)" >}}
+(The “jerkiness” is due to interpolation, where images taken at discrete times, probably about 10 minutes apart, are smoothed into a continuous video.)

 **Why This Cloud?**